toshko89/react-app/README.md

 # My first touch with React

 App for sharing kids books.
-I used Firebase Auth, Firestore as DB and Firebase Storage for saving files, You can add books after registering, update and delete your own records and like/dislike other books.
+I used Firebase Auth, Firestore as DB and Firebase Storage for saving files.
+You can add books after registering, update and delete your own records and like/dislike other books (only for authenticated users).
+The app is using react-bootstrap template.

 ## Try it yourself @